mconstant/NeuBankv2/README.md

 ### github secrets

 this repo's settings need the secrets populated with the values it needs to auth into azure. `make bootstrap` also handles that.
-It depends on the user setting `PAT_AUTHORIZATION_TOKEN` in a local `.env` file.
-That token should be authorized to update secrets in the repo.
+It depends on the user setting `PAT_AUTHORIZATION_TOKEN` in a local `.env` file that is sourced or just as an env var set and exported in their shell.
+As mentioned earlier, that token should be authorized to update secrets in the repo.
+The `make bootstrap` process also asks for a github username, provided a user has forked this and wants to get it working for them.

+### other bootstrap considerations

+to get going anyone that forks this repo also needs to run the `Add Terraform Workspaces` Github action after the previous bootstrap setup is done.
+Terraform Cloud is a nice alternative to this that involves less of this bootstrapping and has many upsides, but it also has some downsides.
+This implementation does not use it.

 ## Env Branches